Blotch3D/Blotch3D/README.md

     };

 Blotch3D also includes a BlBasicEffectClipColor shader, which "creates" its own alpha channel from a specified texture color.
+Use it with RGB textures.
 Use it like BlBasicEffectAlphaTest but instead of setting the AlphaTestThreshold variable, set the ClipColor and ClipColorTolerance variables.
 ClipColor is the texture color that should indicate transparency (a Vector3 or Vector4), and ClipColorTolerance is a float that indicates how close to ClipColor (0 to .999) the texture color must be to cause transparency.
 BlBasicEffectClipColor is especially useful for videos that neglected to include an alpha channel.

 Note that the custom effects provided by Blotch3D may be slightly slower than the default (BasicEffect) effect when drawing mostly opaque